-After the chest drain has been inserted, your child may need an X-ray to check the position of the tube and how the air, blood or fluid is draining.
+After the chest drain has been inserted, your child will need an x-ray to check the position of the tube and how the air, blood or fluid is draining.
 Your child will be closely monitored while the chest drain is in place, and the amount of air, blood or fluid draining will be carefully measured and recorded.

 Looking after the chest drain

 Coughing and breathing deeply helps the lungs to re-inflate, so your child will be encouraged to do this.
 Blowing bubbles with a straw in a bottle of liquid is good too.
 A physiotherapist may visit your child to help.
-Coughing can be uncomfortable while the drain is in place, but holding a cushion or pressing over the incision site can make it feel better.
+Coughing can be uncomfortable while the drain is in place.

 Removing the chest drain